ArenKDesai/Aren-s-Notes/botany.md

 **Monophyletic group**: a branch or clade that includes one common ancestor and all of its descendants.
 All members of the group are evolutionarily related.
 Animals and fungi come from one monophyletic group, while plants come from another.
-Multicellular organisms that
+Multicellular organisms that don't belong to the three above are **protists